Plan your first trip in TRIPS

 - Why route segmentation matters so much if campsite moves seem to change the plan more than expected

-Step 6: Save the plan when it becomes valuable
+Step 6: Save the plan as soon as this version becomes worth keeping

 Keep using a scratch draft while exploring.